clbx/CS222/Slides/test1.md

 System types are often used for cross compatability where type sized might be different.

 The most common is ``size_t`` which is the type that specifies length.
 There are other things like ``pid_t`` for process ID's

+# IN-CLASS TEST REVIEW
+(Slides 13)

+#### Exam consists of:

+* Multiple Choice x10; 2pts each.
+* Some short answer;
+* 60% are programming questions, each worth 15%.
+  * at least one will be a full C program.

+#### Things that "might be on it"
+- Make a makefile
+- Converting between bases (2, 8, 10, 16)
+  - Take it in groups of 3 or 4 in binary to get Oct or Hex.
+- 2's complement.
+- Floating Point
+- Not really any pointers.